XueqiangF/LSTSM/README.md

 # LSTSM
 LSTSM: Towards a General-Purpose Framework for Multi-Modality Polarization Scattering Imaging
-# The code of LSTSM will release soon.
+# Once the paper is accepted, the code and dataset of LSTSM will release soon.
 Thanks for your attention.
-Good LSTSM is eager to be asked.
-I like the discussions very much.